sgenoud/replicad/packages/replicad-docs/docs/recipes/sweeped-profile-box.md

 ---

 Let's say you want to start designing with a box.
 Simple extrusion is good if you do not have a complex profile.
-A way to work with more more complex shape is to draw the profile in 2D, and then sweep it along a base sketch.
+A way to work with a more complex shape is to draw the profile in 2D, and then sweep it along a base sketch.

 ```js